curityio/kubernetes-logaggregation-elasticsearch/README.md

-# Aggregation of Curity Logs to Elasticsearch
+# Curity Log Aggregation to Elasticsearch

 A repo to show how to aggregate logs from the Curity Identity Server and then query results.